-I’ve owned a web hosting company for over 20 years and developed websites for clients for more than 25 years.
+In 2018, I sold my personal blog for $6 million.
+That was after owning a web hosting company for over 20 years and developing websites for more than 25 years.

-- Start as a side hustle — You can easily begin after work part-time and eventually create a full-time business.
+- Start as a side hustle – You can begin blogging part-time after work and eventually create a full-time business.

-- The world is your audience — Unlike a brick and mortar business, you can literally make money blogging while you are sleeping, and your customers can be anywhere on the planet.
+- The world is your audience – Unlike a brick-and-mortar business, you really can make money while you sleep, and your customers can be anywhere on the planet.

-- Cannot be shut down — Unlike social media, which you don’t control, you own a blog and can never be shut down.
-There are countless stories of social media stars on YouTube, Twitter, Facebook, Pinterest, Instagram, and other social media networks getting their account deactivated.
-Overnight their business is gone and lost everything that was built.
+- Cannot be shut down – Unlike social media channels, which you don’t control, your blog can never be shut down.
+You own it.
+There are countless stories of social media stars on TikTok, YouTube, Twitter, Facebook, Pinterest, and Instagram who have had their accounts deactivated.
+Without any warning, their entire business model disappeared.

 How to Start a Blog TL;DR

-I created this simple guide from my years of experience and formatted it so anyone can understand.
+I created the following step-by-step guide after years of experience and formatted it in a way anyone can understand.
 Here’s a summarized version:

 - Step 1 - Pick Your Niche

 - Step 2 - Pick Your Domain Name

 - Step 3 - Get Web Hosting